-This splendid vessel is attributed to the master hand of the so-called Painter of Athens who is known to have been active in the city in the middle of the fifth century BC.
+This splendid vessel is attributed to the master hand of the so-called Painter of Athens 1826 who is known to have been active in the city in the middle of the fifth century BC.
+Characteristic of his work is the use of a second white, brighter than the white colour of the background, to highlight particular aspects of the composition.
 In accordance with the function of the vase – a container for oil in rituals – the decoration has a minimalist flavour, which adds to its charm.
-The male figure wears a red himation (cloak), he faces a woman with outstretched arms, wearing a short chiton (tunic).
-In between, the artist has skilfully recorded further details of archaeological and historical interest, including a stele with a sash.
+The male figure, who represents the shadow of the deceased, wears a red himation (cloak).
+He faces a young woman wearing a short chiton (tunic).
+In between, the artist has skilfully recorded further details of archaeological and historical interest, including a stele, around which the young woman ties ribbons to honour the memorial.
 The vase is decorated with a meander below the rim of the shoulder.
-Below the foot is a graffito with the Greek letters xi and epsilon, and the shoulder is beautifully decorated with black palmettes and pomegranates.
+On the underside of the foot is a graffito comprising the Greek letters xi and epsilon, which is most likely a ‘trademark’, made by a merchant as a notation of price, batch number, or shipment number.
+The shoulder is beautifully decorated with black palmettes and pomegranates, and the black-glazed neck is a charming complement to the black-glazed foot.

-The role of the white-ground (cylindrical) lekythoi in funerary ritual is made clear both by their excavation from cemeteries and their depiction, invariably on lekythoi themselves, standing or fallen over at the graveside.
+The role of white-ground lekythoi in funerary and commemorative ritual is made clear both by their excavation from cemeteries and their depiction, invariably on lekythoi themselves, standing or fallen over at the graveside.
+The soft colours and fine line drawing convey a sense of the ethereal, and their intimate, pensive, scenes often recall tender moments between loved ones, emphasizing the fragility of human life.

 Dean Collection, London,